academe/SagePay/README.md

-# Client Library for SagePay Server - Protocol V3 #
+# Client Library for SagePay Direct/Server - Protocol V3 #

-Provides the functionality for Protocol 3 of the SagePay Server service.
+Provides the functionality for Protocol 3 of the SagePay Server and SagePay Direct services.
 It purposefully does not fully support all protocol v2 interface features (e.g. the non-XML basket, because the XML basket is a lot more flexible) but that could be added if people really desire it.
 V3 is truly a superset of the V2 protocol, so no functional features are lost.